Do expats from Maryland still owe Maryland state taxes?

 • Form 502: Maryland Resident Income Tax Return.
 Use this form if you are considered a full-year resident of Maryland.
 You must report all income, regardless of where it is earned .

 • Form 505: Maryland Nonresident Income Tax Return.
 Use this form if you are a nonresident or part-year resident.
-You need to report only the income earned from Maryland sources during your period of residency .
+You need to report the income earned only from Maryland sources and only during your period of residency.

 Deadlines

 • Standard Deadline: April 15.
 The deadline for filing Maryland state taxes aligns with the federal tax deadline.
-This is the due date for both filing your return and paying any taxes owed.
+This is the due date for both filing your return and, importantly, paying any taxes owed.

 • Payment Deadlines.
 Regardless of filing extensions, any taxes owed must be paid by April 15 to avoid interest and late payment penalties.
 If you file an extension, ensure that your payment is postmarked by the due date to avoid additional charges.